skip to content

 The Section also has some sources of funding for PhD students working in relevant fields.

-Applicants for the PhD will, wherever possible, be interviewed by members of the Section in the Lent Term of the year in which they wish to begin their postgraduate studies.
-The interview will seek to establish not only the suitability of the candidate, but the most appropriate procedure for supervision and library work.
+Applicants for the PhD will, wherever possible, be interviewed by members of the Section in January or February of the year in which they wish to begin their doctoral studies.
+The interview will seek to establish not only the suitability of the candidate and their project for supervision within German Studies at Cambridge, but also gives an opportunity for candidates to ask questions about the PhD programme and what the Section can offer.

 Latest News